Travis AFB aircrew supports Indo-Pacific Command

-U.S. Airmen with the 6th Air Refueling Squadron and 60th Aerial Port Squadron load cargo onto a KC-10 Extender at Travis Air Force Base, California, Feb.
-21, 2023.
-A multi-unit aircrew transported 11,000 pounds of cargo to Kadena Air Base, Japan, in support of U.S. Indo-Pacific Command.
+U.S. Airmen with the 6th Air Refueling Squadron download cargo off of a KC-10 Extender at Kadena Air Base, Japan, Feb.
+23, 2023.
+A multi-unit aircrew transported 11,000 pounds of cargo to Kadena AB in support of U.S. Indo-Pacific Command.
 (U.S. Air Force photo by Senior Airman Alexander Merchak)

 |Date Taken: